 The sky is usually viewed in reference to ground, water or vegetation, but Tuori's Sky series concentrates solely on the sky as a subject in its own right.
 The artist again layers black and white and colour photographs, giving some more prominence while others are only vaguely suggested, resulting in images that seems as if on the border of painting and photography and allow the viewer total immersion in skyscapes of great depth and luminosity.
 Here the traditions of painting are for Santeri Tuori as relevant as the traditions of photography.

-In a process similar to those of the Forest and Sky series, for the Water Lilies Tuori photographed ponds over a period of time.
-The ensuing works are mutlilayered images with two or more layers on top of each other taken at different times.
-The same layer might be there more than once; in black and white, in colour, sometimes inverted into negative.
-The image becomes abstracted; no longer a specific record of the original pond and water lilies, but more the essence and memory of the place
+In a process similar to those of the Forest and Sky series, for the Water Lilies Tuori photographed the flowers and pads in lakes and ponds over a extendedperiod of time.
+The ensuing works are multi-layered images with two or more layers on top of each other taken at different times.
+In some the same layer might be present more than once; in black and white, in colour, sometimes inverted into negative.
+The image becomes abstracted; no longer a specific record of the original lake and water lilies, but more the essence and memory of the place.

 A major monograph Santeri Tuori, Time Is No Longer Round was published by Hatje Cantz, 2020.
 A retrospective exhibition, Santeri Tuori, Photography and Video Works, is currently on view at the Serlachius Museum, Gosta, 2021-22.